anubhavmaity/Ag-News-Category-Classifier/README.md

 The accuracy for point 3 (85%) is the lowest as the title of news are mostly cryptic in nature and determining the category from the same is difficult.

-Due to space constraints, I am only keeping the final models in data/models.
+Due to space constraints, I am not able to push the models in the repository.